 A final piece of republican muraling worth noting is this simple anti-racism stencil, the first anti-racism piece in the collection.
 It is notable because the message is directed inwards, at the republican community, in connection with the treatment of immigrants.
 Eight eastern European countries were admitted to the EU in 2004 and approximately 122,000 migrants would settle in Northern Ireland between 2000 and 2010 (Russell 2012).

 A number of murals were painted to celebrate Queen Elizabeth II’s 50th anniversary of accession (1952) and coronation (1953).
-This portrait is in Bond’s Place, Londonderry.
+This portrait is in Bond’s Place in the Waterside, Londonderry, where there was also added a mural to Cecil McKnight (M02024).

 See also: 1952-2002 in Rathcoole (2015 dating to 2002 X02489) | 1952-2002 in Argyle St/Shankill (2005 dating to 2002 M02455) | 1952-2002 Cashel Dr, Monkstown (2006 dating to 2002 M03065 and M03066).